Moral influence theory of atonement

-The moral influence or moral example theory of atonement, developed or most notably propagated by Abelard (1079–1142), is an alternative to Anselm's satisfaction theory of atonement.
-Abelard focused on changing man's perception of God as not offended, harsh, and judgmental, but as loving.
+The moral influence or moral example theory of atonement, is theory relating to the crucifixion of Jesus Christ in Christianity, developed or most notably propagated by Abelard (1079–1142).
+An alternative to Anselm of Canterbury's satisfaction theory of atonement, Abelard focused on changing man's perception of God as not offended, harsh, and judgmental, but as loving.
 According to Abelard, "Jesus died as the demonstration of God's love", a demonstration which can change the hearts and minds of the sinners, turning them back to God.

 Doctrine

 Abelard

 It was not until Anselm, with his satisfaction theory of atonement, that a theory of atonement was specifically articulated.
 The moral influence theory was developed, or most notably propagated, by Abelard (1079–1142), (Note: Pugh notes that "the very earliest Patristic writings [...] lean towards a moralistic interpretation of the cross, but rejects the idea that this constituted a full-fledged theory of moral influence of atonement.
 He mentions A. J. Wallace and R. D. Rusk (2011), Moral Transformation: The Original Christian Paradigm of Salvation as a "recent attempt to prove at length that 'moral transformation' was 'the original Christian paradigm of salvation.'
 This work consists of a totally one-sided presentation of biblical and historical data".

 According to Beilby and Eddy, subjective theories, of which Abelard's is one, emphasize God's love for humanity, and focus on changing man's attitude.
 According to Beilby and Eddy, "[a]ny New Testament text that proclaims God's love for humanity and consequent desire to save sinners can be brought forth as evidence for this interpretation of the atonement.") as an alternative to Anselm's satisfaction theory.

 Abelard not only rejected the idea of Jesus' death as a ransom paid to the devil, which turned the Devil into a rival god, but also objected to the idea that Jesus' death was a "debt paid to God's honor".
 He also objected to the emphasis on God's judgment, and the idea that God changed his mind after the sinner accepted Jesus' sacrificial death, which was not easily reconcilable with the idea of "the perfect, impassible God [who] does not change".
 Abelard focused on changing man's perception of God as not offended, harsh, and judgmental, but as loving.
 According to Abelard, "Jesus died as the demonstration of God's love", a demonstration which can change the hearts and minds of the sinners, turning them back to God.

-Beilby and Eddy note that Abelard was "challenged in his views by Bernard of Clairvaux, condemned by the Council of Sens (1140), and eventually excommunicated.
-His general approach to the atonement, however, has lived on in various forms throughout the last millennium".
+Abelard's views on atonement were challenged by Bernard of Clairvaux, who, on the basis of exemplarism, charged Abelard with Pelagianism.
+While this critique can be questioned, elements of Pelagianism can still be found in Abelard.
+Beilby and Eddy note that Abelard was “condemned by the Council of Sens (1140), and eventually excommunicated.
+His general approach to the atonement, however, has lived on in various forms throughout the last millennium”.